View the first monthly update from Director of Athletics Vic Cegles, highlighting 49er accomplishments and advancements.

 Generous $2 million donation by Debbie and Glen Bickerstaff made project possible

-In five seasons as the Director of Athletics at Long Beach State Vic Cegles has overhauled the 49er athletic department and provided a new path for the department to follow.
+In seven seasons as the Director of Athletics at Long Beach State Vic Cegles has overhauled the 49er athletic department and provided a new path for the department to follow.

 Cegles, who was hired as the school's 12th Director of Athletics in April 2006, has already made an impact in the athletic department's ability to fundraise which is key to his goal of making Long Beach State not only the premiere school in the Big West Conference, but a player on the national stage when it comes to both athletics and academics.

 Since coming to Long Beach State, Cegles has placed strong emphasis on resource acquisition targeting the annual fund, capital improvements, scholarship endowments, ticket sales and corporate sponsorships.
 He established the 49er Athletic Club in 2006 and focused on centralizing annual giving.
 The reorganization has enabled teams to continue sport-specific solicitations and provide consistent recognition and benefits to donors.